-The safety of 2 doses of HIZENTRA (0.2 g/kg body weight or 0.4 g/kg body weight) versus placebo was evaluated in the 24-week subcutaneous (SC) treatment period of the PATH (Polyneuropathy And Treatment with Hizentra) study in subjects with CIDP who had been treated previously with IGIV [see Clinical Studies (14.2)].
+The safety of 2 doses of HIZENTRA (0.2 g/kg body weight or 0.4 g/kg body weight) versus placebo was evaluated in the 24-week subcutaneous (SC) treatment period of a clinical study in subjects with CIDP who had been treated previously with IGIV [see Clinical Studies (14.2)].
 The dose was administered once a week in 2 infusion sessions conducted on 1 or 2 consecutive day(s).
 The safety population included 172 subjects.

-Table 5 summarizes the most frequent ARs that occurred in ≥5% of subjects treated with HIZENTRA and at a higher frequency than placebo.
-The overall AR rates were similar in the 0.2 g/kg body weight and 0.4 g/kg body weight HIZENTRA dose groups (50.9% and 46.6%, respectively) and higher than placebo (33.3%).
-The most frequent ARs were local infusion site reactions.
-Local reactions were more frequent among subjects who received the 0.4 g/ kg body weight dose than among subjects who received the 0.2 g/kg body weight dose (29.3% and 19.3%, respectively).
-The exposure-adjusted rate of local reactions per subject remained greater in the 0.4 g/kg body weight dose group compared to the 0.2 g/kg body weight dose group after adjusting for the greater mean duration of exposure to HIZENTRA in the 0.4 g/kg body weight dose group (129 days) compared to that of the 0.2 g/kg body weight dose group (119 days).
-All local reactions were either mild (does not interfere with routine activities [94.5%]) or moderate (interferes somewhat with routine activities and may have warranted intervention [5.5%]) in intensity and the frequency tended to decrease over time.
+Table 6 summarizes the most frequent ARs that occurred in $\geq$ 5% of subjects treated with HIZENTRA and at a higher frequency than placebo.
+The overall AR rates were similar in the kg body weight dose than among subjects who received the 0.2 g/kg body weight dose (29.3% and 19.3%, respectively).
+The exposure-adjusted rate of local reactions per subject remained greater in the 0.4 g/kg body weight dose group compared to the 0.2 g/kg body weight dose group after adjusting for the greater mean duration of exposure to HIZENTRA in the 0.4 g/kg body weight dose group (129 days) compared to that 0.2 g/kg body weight dose group (129 days).
+All local reactions were either mild (does not interfere with routine activities [94.5%]) or moderate (interferes somewhat with routine activities [94.5%]) in intensity and the frequency tended to decrease over time.
 No subject withdrew because of local reaction.